International Education Fee Scholarship (IEFS)

-- Award tiers (noted above) are established by official program length, which is determined by the number of days/weeks abroad.
+- Award tiers (noted above) are established by official program length, which is determined by the number of weeks abroad.
 Orientation meetings or class days at UTA do not count towards program length, nor does personal travel time before or after the official program dates.

-The amounts within these tiers are decided on an individual basis by the IEFS Committee.
-There is no set amount.
-However, the IEFS is not intended to finance an entire study abroad program.
+Please be advised that the IEFS is not intended to finance an entire study abroad program.
 Candidates should be able to fund at least half of their program or more to be considered for an award.

 If I am planning to study abroad for two consecutive terms, do I submit two IEFS applications?

-- No. Students applying to study abroad for more than one consecutive terms (Fall/Spring, Spring/Summer, Summer/Fall) should submit one IEFS application for the earliest term abroad.
+- No. Students applying to study abroad for more than one consecutive terms (Fall/Spring, Fall/Winter, Winter/Spring, Spring/Summer, Summer/Fall) should submit one IEFS application for the earliest term abroad.
 Examples: A student planning to study abroad for both the Fall and Spring terms would submit one IEFS application for the Fall cycle.
 A student planning to study abroad for both the Spring and Summer terms would submit one IEFS application for the Spring cycle.
 Should a student receive an IEFS award, the amount will be split between the two terms.

 What are my chances for getting an award?